Adeshwasane04/JavaForBackend/README.md

  S -> Single Responsibility Principal
  O -> Open Closed Principal: a class should open for extension but closed for modification.
  L -> Liskov Substitution Principle (LSP) :

+## Low-Level Design

+Definition: Low-Level Design is the process of breaking down a system (from High-Level Design) into detailed class diagrams, methods, relationships, and interactions.

+It focuses on how things will be implemented in code.

+## Single Responsibility Principle (SRP)

+It is one of the SOLID principles in software design.
+Definition: A class should have only one reason to change.
+In simple words, a class should do only one job. and it helps to make code maintanable and the readable

+### Liskov Substitution Principle (LSP)
  Objects of a superclass should be replaceable with objects of its subclasses without breaking the application.

    In other words: